John Means

 Additional Information

-I have always been passionate about languages, film, and travel.
+I have always been passionate about languages, books, film and travel.
 I hope to share some of this excitement with my students, in the hopes of pushing them to new experiences and understandings.